 For several gut-wrenching days, he pondered his choice.
 But as a dutiful son, he felt like he didn’t really have one.
 So obeying his father’s command, he left his job, his sweetheart, and the land that had been his home for a decade.
-The flight back to Taiwan was one of silent, bitter tears.
+The voyage across the East China Sea back to Taiwan was one of silent, bitter tears.

 A year later, the Japanese school at which he had taught was obliterated when the first atomic bomb exploded above its city, Hiroshima, on August 6, 1945.
 C.J. was devastated by the news.
 Several years later, he returned to Japan and searched for as many of his former students as he could, hoping against hope that some survived the blast and the horrific burns and cancers that decimated the populace afterward.